 Skip to main content

 Runtime Kit is the public plug between your app and Bitfield.
-Your app reads prepared data, sends target requests, and stays out of the setup work that makes packages, storage, and runnable slots work.
+Your app reads named data, sends target requests, and stays out of the setup work that makes packages, storage, and runnable slots work.

 What this is

-Runtime Kit lets a product use Bitfield without turning every screen, feature, and package into one tangled codebase.The public JavaScript surface is intentionally small:
+Runtime Kit lets a product use Bitfield without turning every screen, feature, and package into one tangled codebase.Start with the product moment:

 import { sendRequestToBitfieldTarget } from '@bitfield/runtime-kit';